 The mystery of the Loch Ness Monster.
 The arm-flailing annoyance of the midge.
 The majesty of Highland Cattle.
-All of these are icons of Scotland, but one stands out above the rest: the Highland Cow.
+All of these are icons of the hiking trails in Scotland, but one stands out above the rest: the Highland Cow.

 Its incredibly trendy fringe and powerful-looking horns make Highland Cattle unmistakable, and a photo opportunity not to be missed.

 In 1885, the registry for Highland Cattle was established meaning that Highland Cows are officially the oldest breed of cattle in the world.
 Since then, these fluffy beasts have been exported all of the world.
 They are more suited to countries with a harsher winter climate due to their hardy nature.
 As a result, these cows can be found in Scotland, Canada, Norway, North America, South America and Finland, as well as Australia.
 That list isn’t exhaustive, of course.

 There were two similar breeds of these cows recognised at first – a smaller Highland Cow and a larger Mainland Cow.
 These breeds have since been cross-bed so there is no longer any distinction between the two.

 As the name suggests, Highland Cows originated from the Highlands of Scotland.
 It is thought that they were brought there around 2,000 B.C. by farmers migrating north.
 Today they can be found in the aforementioned countries of Scotland, Canada, Norway, North America, South America, Finland and Australia.
 There are also ongoing efforts to introduce the breed to New Zealand due to its hardiness.

 Highland Cattle are very adaptable in that they can live in extreme cold, heavy rainfall, powerful winds and on poor-quality land.
 While most groups of cattle are called ‘herds’, groups of Highland Cattle are actually called a ‘fold’.